 - Oops!Something went wrong.Please try again later.

-If you want to know who really controls PhenixFIN Corporation (NASDAQ:PFX), then you'll have to look at the makeup of its share registry.
-Insiders often own a large chunk of younger, smaller, companies while huge companies tend to have institutions as shareholders.
+The big shareholder groups in PhenixFIN Corporation (NASDAQ:PFX) have power over the company.
+Generally speaking, as a company grows, institutions will increase their ownership.
+Conversely, insiders often decrease their ownership over time.
 Warren Buffett said that he likes "a business with enduring competitive advantages that is run by able and owner-oriented people."
 So it's nice to see some insider ownership, because it may suggest that management is owner-oriented.

-PhenixFIN is a smaller company with a market capitalization of US$104m, so it may still be flying under the radar of many institutional investors.
-Our analysis of the ownership of the company, below, shows that institutions own shares in the company.
-Let's take a closer look to see what the different types of shareholders can tell us about PhenixFIN.
+PhenixFIN is a smaller company with a market capitalization of US$107m, so it may still be flying under the radar of many institutional investors.
+In the chart below, we can see that institutions own shares in the company.
+We can zoom in on the different ownership groups, to learn more about PhenixFIN.

 What Does The Institutional Ownership Tell Us About PhenixFIN?